callmelazarus/leetcode-codewars-journey/README.md

 ---

+## Jan 4, 2023 - Wed

+**Today I worked on:**
+- Find Minimum in Rotated Sorted Array - m153

+**Reflection:**
+- solved the problem that I had yesterday by RETURNING the recursive call, not simply running the recursive call

+**Lesson:**
+- return the recursive call if you want to return that data

 ## Jan 3, 2022 - Tues

 **Today I worked on:**
-- Find Minimum in Rotated Sorted Array - m153
+- Find Minimum in Rotated Sorted Array - m153 - didnt finish

 **Reflection:**
 - harder to get back into things after the holidays